 All children in Title I schools are provided equal services.
 This would include migratory children.
 Children of migrant families who exhibit language difficulties would be provided additional language building skills through the services of ELL teachers.

 (K) If appropriate, a description of how the local educational agency will use funds under this part to support preschool programs for children, particularly children participating in Early Reading First, or in a Head Start or Even Start program, which services may be provided directly by the local educational agency or through a subcontract with the local Head Start agency designated by the Secretary of Health and Human Services under Section 641 of the Head Start Act, or an agency operating an Even Start program, an Early Reading First program, or another comparable public early childhood development program.

 At this time there are no preschool programs such as Early Reading First, Head Start, or Even Start.
 Weaver Elementary and Alexandria Elementary have a preschool program for developmentally delayed children and normally developing children.
-This program was not funded by Title I funds at all.
-Ohatchee Elementary has a grant funded Pre-K.
+Ohatchee Elementary and Saks Elementary have preschool programs funded by a grant.
+These programs are not funded by Title I funds.